 7. What happens to my scholarship if I am injured? ~ How do you determine scholarship renewals?

 8. What are your strength and conditioning requirements season to season? ~ What are your academic requirements?

 9. Do you allow walk-ons?
 How many walk-ons make the team each year?

 10. How do you visit with prospective players? ~ Do you want a DVD/Video, what format do you prefer?

-If a coach promises you playing time as a freshman, be cautious.
+If a coach promises playing time as a freshman, be cautious.
 It could be that they do not have a lot of depth in the roster, or it could be a sales pitch.
-You want to be competing for your position.
-This shows a lasting strength in the program and the coach.
+Players should want to compete for positions – this shows a lasting strength in the program and the coach.
 Each year, your scholarship is up for review.
 Make sure you ask the coach about this procedure.
-What happens if you get injured play soccer?
+What happens if you get injured playing soccer?
 Will you be happy at the school?